VJZ-Corp/vjz-corp.github.io/about.md

 To celebrate the turn of the new decade, we decided to launch our Roblox group and Github organization a week into 2020.
 Initially, membership was low, but 2 months after the group was created, the COVID-19 pandemic caused many to stay at home and interest in VJZ Corporation in the Roblox community was increasing.

-- **April 15, 2020** - Work on Immune System Fighting Simulator officialy began.
+- **April 15, 2020** - Work on Immune System Fighting Simulator officially began.

 We realized that, with an influx of new players on Roblox combined with events relating to the pandemic, we could create a fun game about how the immune system works in hopes of helping the predominantly young players of Roblox to be interested and not irrationally scared of the pandemic.